ssvlabs/ssv/docs/specs/NETWORKING.md

 To lower resource consumption, the number of connected peers is limited, configurable via flag. \
 Once reached to peer limit, the node will stop looking for new nodes, but will accept incoming connections from relevant peers.

+In addition, the limit of peers per topic is also configurable.

 #### Connection Gating